 For example in Spain the price of non-residential electricity is quite low at 107 euros per megawatt-hour, but more than double that for home owners.

-In South Africa Eskom is planning to raise the price of electricity by 33% in 2018 to recover losses from corruption and inefficiency during the Zuma presidency years.
+In South Africa Eskom is planning to raise the price of electricity by 20% for each of the next three years to recover losses from corruption and inefficiency during the Zuma presidency years.

 All of this makes an investment in a green home more attractive.